 - Energy Solutions for the Next Century (Fall) MAE 228 is an optional core requirement in the Sustainable Energy Certificate Program recommended for AB students.
 This course is open to Engineering and Liberal Arts Majors.
-Course will not serve as a Technical Elective. - Mathematics in Engineering I (Fall/Spring) (Ordinary Differential Equations) requires MAT 201 and MAT 202 as prerequisites with the possibility that MAT 202 may be taken concurrently.
+Course will not serve as a Technical Elective.
+Note: MAE 228 will be offered in spring '21 during AY 20-21. - Mathematics in Engineering I (Fall/Spring) (Ordinary Differential Equations) requires MAT 201 and MAT 202 as prerequisites with the possibility that MAT 202 may be taken concurrently.
 This course should be taken as early as possible in the student's program.
 Required for all Mechanical and Aerospace Engineering majors. - Mathematics in Engineering II (Spring) (Partial Differential Equations and Complex Variables) requires MAE 305 as an absolute prerequisite.
-This course satisfies the second mathematics requirement in the department and in the Engineering Physics Program and is recommended for those planning to go to graduate school in engineering or applied science. - Engineering Design/Mechanical Design (Fall/Spring) Requires only the sophomore curriculum.
+This course satisfies the second mathematics requirement in the department and in the Engineering Physics Program and is recommended for those planning to go to graduate school in engineering or applied science. - Engineering Design (Spring)/Mechanical Design (Fall)-MAE 321 is a prerequisite for MAE 322.
 MAE 321 is required for all Mechanical and Aerospace Engineering students.
-Either MAE 322 or MAE 412 is required for all Mechanical Engineering students. - Aerospace Structures (Fall) requires only sophomore Modern Solid Mechanics (MAE 223).
-Either MAE 323 or CEE 361 or CEE 312 is required of all Mechanical and Aerospace Engineering students. - Structure and Properties of Materials (Fall).
+Either MAE 322 or MAE 412 is required for all Mechanical Engineering students. - 323 Aerospace Structures (Fall) requires only sophomore Modern Solid Mechanics (MAE 223).
+Either MAE 323 or CEE 361 or CEE 312 is required of all Mechanical and Aerospace Engineering students. (currently not being offered) - Structure and Properties of Materials (Fall).
 SEAS 1st year requirements of chemistry, physics, and math are prerequisites.
 Either MAE 324 or MSE 301 is required for all Mechanical and Aerospace Engineering majors.